sortedcord/ossapi/README.md

 # must also be to a port on localhost (eg `"http://localhost:3918/"`).
 # You will be redirected to an authorization page for the client in your
 # browser the first time you instantiate `OssapiV2`.
 The token received
-# is used instead for every subsequent instantiation.
+# is used instead for every subsequent instantiation instead of authorizing
+# again.
 api = OssapiV2(client_id, client_secret, redirect_uri)

 # example usages of endpoints